panubo/elb-trust-store-exporter/README.md

 The exporter can be configured using command-line flags:

 ```
-usage: elb-trust-store-exporter [<flags>]
+Usage: elb-trust-store-exporter [flags]

+A Prometheus exporter for AWS Elastic Load Balancer (ELB) trust stores.

 Flags:
+  -h, --help                                     Show context-sensitive help.
       --web.listen-address=":9180"               Address to listen on for web interface and telemetry.
-  --web.metrics-path="/metrics"
-                                Path under which to expose metrics.
+      --web.metrics-path="/metrics"              Path under which to expose metrics.
-  --region                     AWS region to query.
-If not specified, the region will be
+      --region=STRING                            AWS region to query.
+If not specified, the region will be auto-discovered.
-                               auto-discovered from the environment (e.g., EC2 instance metadata).
       --query-interval="60m"                     Interval at which to query the AWS API.
-  --trust-store-arns           An optional comma-separated list of ELB trust store ARNs to monitor.
+      --trust-store-arns=TRUST-STORE-ARNS,...
+A comma-separated list of ELB trust store ARNs to monitor.
-                               If not specified, all trust stores in the region will be monitored.
+  -v, --version                                  Print version information and exit.
 ```

 ### Example